ThomasEdwardRiley/rayXpanda/docs/source/theory.rst

 where :math:`\Theta(\ldots)` denotes the Heaviside function.

-Howver, series truncation results in a lack of curvature, and for a subset of the nominal domain :math:`\alpha\in[0,\pi/2]`, values :math:`y>2`, which invalidates the definition :math:`y=1-\cos\psi`.
+However, series truncation results in a lack of curvature, and for a subset of the nominal domain :math:`\alpha\in[0,\pi/2]`, values :math:`y>2`, which invalidates the definition :math:`y=1-\cos\psi`.
 The approximation is valid only for *primary images*, defined by deflections :math:`\psi<\pi`, and the